flennerhag/mlens/docs/install.rst

 Bleeding edge
 ^^^^^^^^^^^^^

-ML-Ensemble is rapidly developing.
-To keep up with the latest stable development version, install the ``master`` branch of the Github repository.
+To latest stable development version can be install through the ``master`` branch of the :mod:`mlens` repository.

 .. code-block:: bash